 Even with the use of the by-hand method, you could extract data from AutoCAD, but you couldn’t showcase the data on the AutoCAD drawing itself.
 Once again, newer versions of AutoCAD allow for a more streamlined process.
 We now can do everything involving our data from within AutoCAD itself.

-For the Purposes of this Blog, we will be using a drawing file that contains lots of blocks, layers, and other object types.
+For the Purposes of this Blog from AutoCAD Course in Pune, we will be using a drawing file that contains lots of blocks, layers, and other object types.
 You can use your own drawing file to follow along, this process.
 For this example, let’s say we are interested in creating, for whatever reason, a table that lists all the properties including the count of blocks used in our drawing.
 The workflow of doing this using data extraction is explained below.

 The same workflow will work for extracting other types of data from drawing using the Data extraction tool